 Maybe you’re getting some sales, but not the kind of sales you hoped for.
 And maybe you’re doggedly pushing on because you keep hearing people say, “Oh, my series didn’t take off until Book 3 or 4,” or “You’ve got to have at least five books out in a series before you can expect to make it.”

 If you’re on Book 5 of Your Awesome Series, and you’re wondering if it’s worth continuing, I probably can’t answer that question for you, but there are some things you might want to try before giving up.
 And if you’re just starting a new series, here’s a little advice based on what I’ve done in the past and I’m doing now.
 For the new visitor, I’ve got a number of series going, including one that I started anonymously with a pen name (I published the first four books in that one before sharing the name and managed to get it off to a good start.
-More on that here and here.)
+More on that i want to buy Dilantin and buy Dilantin australia.)
 Oh, and in case you’re wondering, I wouldn’t recommend writing a bunch of series at once unless you’re super prolific, and even then I keep telling myself to finish some and streamline things!
 (I keep waiting for myself to listen.)

 Here’s my MO for marketing a series these days:

 The Book 1 Launch

 I usually tell people not to put a lot of time and effort into marketing the first book, especially if you’re a new author and this is your first series.
 Why?
 Because there’s nothing else for readers to go on to buy, so you’re spending all of this time trying to sell something where you can only get one sale maximum per buyer.
 When you have numerous other books out, you stand to make much more per customer.